 If a guest damages your property, you should start messaging them through the Airbnb platform.
 Try to stay polite and explain what happened.
 Ask them to acknowledge the issue.
 You should take clear photos or videos of the damage right away.
 Also, keep any receipts or invoices.
 If the damage is serious, get a professional to give you a repair estimate.

 Also, there is the AirCover for hosts to handle such damage.
-This includes $3 million in damage protection and $1 million liability insurance.
+This includes $3 million in damage protection and $1 million in liability insurance.
 This is free and automatically included.
 If the guest doesn’t pay for the damage, you can file a claim through Airbnb’s Resolution Center within 14 days of their checkout.
 To do this, submit your proof (photos, receipts, and cost breakdowns) for Airbnb to review.

 For future bookings, consider increasing your security deposit.
 Also, set stricter house rules and check guest reviews and profiles more carefully to reduce the risk of damage.